Q2 2018 North American Power Deals

 Overall deal value in Q3 2018 decreased compared to both the last quarter and Q3 2017 by 56 percent and 78 percent respectively.
 Though deal volume increased by 80 percent compared to Q3 2017, it decreased 10 percent comparing to last quarter.

 The renewable sector accounted for 61 percent of deal value in Q3 2018 compared to 27 percent of deal value in Q2 2018.

 Natural Gas Transmission and Distribution continues to trade at the high end of the range of multiples for subsectors within the industry.

-Inbound deals were limited in the quarter in terms of deal value, representing 15 percent of total deal value; however, inbound deals accounted for 25 percent of the quarter’s deal volume.
+Continuing with the same trend as the previous quarter, Inbound deals were limited in this quarter in terms of deal value, representing 19 percent of total deal value, but continued to represent a notable amount of deal volume at 28 percent.

 Partner, Deals - Transaction Services